nxp-mcuxpresso/mcuxsdk-examples/_boards/frdmimxrt1186/digital_encoder_examples/t-format/PWM_trigger/example_board_readme.md

 ===============
 1. Connect a USB Type-C cable between the PC host and the OpenSDA USB port on the FRDM-IMXRT1186 board.
 2. Connect 5V power supply, then switch SW5 to power on the FRDM-IMXRT1186 board.
+3. Connect 4-pin Mini DIN power supply to J10 on the FRDM-LVPMSM-FA board.
-3. Open a serial terminal with the following settings:
+4. Open a serial terminal with the following settings:
     - 115200 baud rate
     - 8 data bits
     - No parity
     - One stop bit
     - No flow control
-4. Download the program to the target board.
+5. Download the program to the target board.
-5. Either re-power up your board or launch the debugger in your IDE to begin running the example.
+6. Either re-power up your board or launch the debugger in your IDE to begin running the example.

 Running the demo
 ================